Yonle/openradio/README.md

 Let you create your own livestream radio.

 ## Installation
-Before installing OpenRadio, You must have **ffmpeg** installed at your system.
+Before installing OpenRadio, You must have [ffmpeg](https://ffmpeg.org) installed on your system.
 ```bash
 # OpenRadio CLI Installation
 npm install -g openradio